 Kansas City’s Metropolitan Community College (MCC) was one of the first schools in the country to offer an alternative path to four-year higher education by providing an associate degree program.
 Such programs are less expensive and often focus on preparing students for the workforce through two-year curriculums that teach the skills needed for specialized fields such as carpentry, automotive mechanics or healthcare administration.
-The approach proved a good fit for the local communities’ needs and the college now offers 125 associate degree and certificate programs, including a new Certified Nursing Assistant (CNA) initiative looking to create more opportunities for high-paying jobs in healthcare.
+The approach proved a good fit for the local community’s needs, and the college now offers more than 120 associate degree and certificate programs, including a new certified nursing assistant (CNA) initiative that’s looking to create more opportunities for high-paying jobs in healthcare.

-The CNA initiative helps fulfill MCC’s mission in providing affordable educational options to the local community and also helps address local community needs around workforce opportunity — Kansas City’s poverty rate is 5% higher than the national average, according to the U.S. Census Bureau.footnote1 Additionally, with over 50% of MCC students needing financial aid to cover tuition costs, MCC established the MCC Foundation, a nonprofit that advances the mission of the college by raising operational funds, providing tuition assistance, and developing programs that prepare students for in-demand jobs.
+The CNA initiative helps fulfill MCC’s mission by providing affordable educational options to the local community, and it also helps address the community’s need for workforce opportunities — Kansas City’s poverty rate stands at 15.3%, well above the 12.8% national average, according to the U.S. Census Bureau.footnote1 Additionally, with more than 50% of MCC students needing financial aid to cover tuition costs, MCC established the MCC Foundation, a nonprofit that advances the mission of the college by raising operational funds, providing tuition assistance and developing programs that prepare students for in-demand jobs.

-Bank of America supports the program directly through grants as part of the bank’s $1.25 billion, five-year commitment to advance racial equality and economic opportunity, covering tuition and related expenses for qualifying CNA students.
-Because the program is not eligible for Federal Pell Grants or Financial Aid, this funding provides critical support for students who may not have the resources to pay for the education required to enter this growing and potentially lucrative field.
+Bank of America supports the program directly, covering tuition and related expenses for qualifying CNA students.
+Because the program is not eligible for Federal Pell Grants or financial aid, this funding provides critical support for students who may not have the resources to pay for the education required to enter this growing and potentially lucrative field.